L-V-P-Monteiro/L-V-P-Monteiro/README.md

-- 👋 Hi, I’m @L-V-P-Monteiro
+- Hi, I’m @L-V-P-Monteiro
-- 👀 I’m interested in web-development and object oriented programming
+- I’m interested in Data Analytics and Machine Learning
-- 🌱 I’m currently learning Java
+- I’m currently studying Data Science;
-- 💞️ I’m looking to collaborate on ...
+- I’m looking for an intership to start my career in the field;
-- 📫 How to reach me: leonnardo.monteiro@gmail.com
+- How to reach me: leonnardo.monteiro@gmail.com